Welcome

 What are tiger bells?

 Tiger bells are bronze jingle bells.
 Jingle bells are globularly shaped, hollow and have a metal or stone pellet inside which produces a sound when the bell is shaken.
+Because of the round, closed shape these bells are also called crotal bells or, because of the pellet: pellet bells.
 Tiger bells stand apart from other bells because of the peculiar design on the surface: a stylized tiger's head.
 Very often the hoop is rectangular.
 On the top half of the bell's surface, one or two Chinese characters and some curls and curved lines are often seen.
 Detailed information is on the page Various types.

 Intriguing questions

 Bells with this design occur all over Asia, from Indonesia to Siberia, Turkey and the Middle East.
 They come in different sizes and shapes, and there are variations in the design.
 The face, a tiger's head, is however very consistent.
-That is why I call these bells tiger bells.
+That is why I have called these bells tiger bells.

-I noticed these bells for the first time in 1974, in Mindanao, Southern Philippines.
+I noticed these bells in actual use for the first time in 1974, in Mindanao, Southern Philippines.
 They were used by several ethnic groups, as dance bells and amulets.

 A tiger bell on a child's ankle, Bahau Dayak, Kalimantan

-Another striking fact is that the bells with the tiger's head design as we see it on the tiger bell from Mindanao (the Philippines), occur at the extremes of the distribution area: Siberia, Insular S.E.
-Asia, Russia and Turkey.
-In between we find tiger bells of varying age, the majority possibly younger than those in northern Asia and S.E.
-Asia, and with many variations in shape, size and design, although all are clearly tiger bells.
-The tiger bells as we see them in the Philippines and in Siberia have the most consistent and complete design; they are probably the oldest bells as well.
-Therefore I call this type of tiger bell the classic type.
+Another striking fact is that the bells with the tiger's head design as we see it on the tiger bell from Mindanao (the Philippines), occur in large numbers at the extremes of the distribution area: Insular SE Asia, Siberia and Central Asia (Afghanistan and Pakistan).
+In between we find tiger bells of varying age, the majority possibly younger than those in extremes of Asia, with many variations in shape, size and design, although all are clearly tiger bells.
+The tiger bells as we see them in the Philippines, Siberia and Afghanistan have the most consistent design; they are probably the oldest bells as well.
+Therefore I have called this type of tiger bell the classic type.

 The function of these classic tiger bells differs per group.
-They are used as an amulet by shamans from Kalimantan and Siberia.
-Other uses are: a necklace or a dance attribute.
-Other types are used as animal bells.
+They are used as a part of the special dress for shamans such as those from Kalimantan and Siberia.
+Other groups use them as a necklace, as a dance attribute or as animal bells.

-A tiger bell in a wooden yak bell, from Burma
+A 'classic' tiger bell in a wooden yak bell, from Burma

 The link with certain ethnic groups could indicate that the tiger bells are old.
 On the other hand, some of these bells are evidently newer than others.
-This indicates that these bells must have been produced in large numbers, over hundreds of years.
+This indicates that these bells must have been produced in large numbers and over a long period of time, possibly hundreds of years.
 In fact, they are still being produced.
 There are at least several workshops producing tiger bells of different types: in Peking, in Dehra Dun (Northern India), and in China.

 New bells, made in Peking